WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/n.md

 Don't abbreviate to *net*.
 Don't use *network* as a verb to refer to the action of connecting a computer to a network.

 Computers are *on*, not *in*, a network; and computers on a network are *linked* or *connected*, not *networked*.

+For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).

 ## new